 I also added some finely shredded coconut in the batter, which gave this cake a NICE texture and fragrance.

 When this cake came out of the oven, it was looking so NAKED! lol

 I didn’t like that at all!

-So, I tossed some shredded white chocolate and shredded coconut on the top and VOILA!
-It looked so much better instantly
+So, I tossed some white chocolate shreds and coconut on the top and it looked so much better, instantly.

 If you liked this recipe, you may also like some of these other cake recipes…

 - 3 pears (peeled and cut into ½ inch wedges)

 - 1 tsp baking powder

 - 1 cup brown sugar

 - ¼ cup fat-free milk